qbead/qbeadWebsite/content/book/compass.md

 }
 ```

-You can also use the `Serial Monitor` tool
-to copy the data and analyse it in a software of your choosing
-(a spreadsheet processor for instance).
+To visualize this cloud of points,
-You can also simply copy the data in the text field below,
+you can also copy the data into the text box below.
-to have it plotted directly in the browser.
+The webpage will then regenerate the image
+based on the numbers that you provided.
 Currently that text field contains real data we observed
 with one of the first SpinWheels ever manufactured.
 If you rotate the plot (by dragging over it),
 you can clearly see that the sphere of measurements
-is not at all centered at the origin.
+is not at the center of the sphere of points.
 Rather there is an offset that we have to correct for.

 <div id="pointclouddiv" class="threediv"><div id="pointcloudanim" class="threejsanim"></div><textarea id="pointcloudtext"></textarea></div>